 At the Checkpoint Charlie stop, one can also stop for lunch at Vapianos at Potsdamer Platz.
 This euro-chic chain of casual dining restaurants offers Italian fare served cafeteria style.

 Then take a short walk to the Einstein Unter den Linden.
-This Viennese styled café is open until 10pm and offers a good selection of Austrian specialties with the menu in German and English.
+This Viennese-styled café is open until 10pm and offers a good selection of Austrian specialties with a menu in German and English.
 Be sure to try the Viennese apfelstrudel.

 Those on a budget should consider getting the Berlin Welcome Card.
 This card provides free public transport and discounts of up to 50 percent at over 200 cultural and tourist attractions.
 The card which is available for two, three, four, five, or six days starts at €19.50.